stenglein-lab/2017_GDW/exercises/variant_exercise.md

 ### Using freebayes to call variants

 Now we have mapped reads.
 There are a variety of variant callers (see review articles cited in lecture).
-We'll use [freebayes](http://arxiv.org/abs/1207.3907) [software](https://github.com/ekg/freebayes) because it is pretty easy to use and performed well in benchmarking comparisons.
+We'll use the [lofreq](http://csb5.github.io/lofreq/) variant caller, because it is pretty easy to use and has performed reasonably well in benchmarking comparisons.

 Most variant callers take as input sorted .bam format files, which are a compressed, sorted version of sam files.
 We'll use the samtools program to convert our .sam output file from bowtie to .bam format: